|

 "Of Counsel" with the Maslon firm, a title that really

 my production process and the quality of my instruments.
-I am married
+Since 2014

-to Susan (the Susan below, not the Susan above) and have two children, a son-in-law and
+to Susan and have two children: Rachael and Gabriel, a son-in-law David and

 In addition to the above, I read incessantly, and am a bone fide tool